NHSRC Recruitment 2024- Short Term Consultant Vacancy, Job Opening

 Application Fees- N/A

-Educational Qualification- To apply for the post of Sort term Consultant at National Health Systems Resource Centre (NHSRC), the candidate should have completed MBA, Post Graduation Degree from any of the recognized boards or Universities.
+Educational Qualification- To apply for the post of Short Term Consultant at National Health Systems Resource Centre (NHSRC), the candidate should have completed MBA, Post Graduation from any of the recognized boards or Universities.

 Disclaimer: Provided by the National Health Systems Resource Centre (NHSRC)